 - American football player and coach

 Jaheim Bell had five catches for 159 yards and two touchdowns for South Carolina (7-6), which rebounded nicely after it lost 30-0 to Clemson in its regular-season finale on Nov.
-27. Kevin Harris added 169 yards rushing and a score, helping secure the mayo bath for Beamer.
+27. Kevin Harris added 169 yards rushing and a score.

 South Carolina rotated Joyner and Noland under center, and both were effective.

-Joyner, who was named the game’s Most Valuable Player, finished 9-of-9 passing for 160 yards and also ran for 64 yards.
-Noland was 3-of-6 passing for 82 yards as the Gamecocks went nearly three quarters before their first incomplete pass.
+Joyner, who was named the game's most valuable player, finished 9-of-9 passing for 160 yards and also ran for 64 yards.

 Beamer said in hindsight he should have used Joyner more at quarterback earlier in the season.

-North Carolina: The Tar Heels started the season ranked 10th in the country and finished the year with a losing record, so it’s hard to describe this season as anything but a major disappointment.
-The defense needs major improvements and offensive line is in need of upgrades as well.
-“This was disappointing,” Brown said.
+North Carolina: The Tar Heels started the season ranked in the top 10 in the country and finished the year with a losing record, so it's hard to describe this season as anything but a major disappointment.
+The defense needs major improvements and offensive line is in need of an upgrade as well.

-South Carolina: There is plenty of excitement about the program moving forward.
-A lot of that has to do with former Oklahoma quarterback Spencer Rattler‘s decision to transfer to South Carolina.
+South Carolina: There is plenty of excitement about the program moving forward, especially with former Oklahoma quarterback Spencer Rattler set to transfer in.

-North Carolina: With Howell expected to move on to the NFL, the Tar Heels will look to either Jacolby Criswell or Drake Maye to inherit the quarterback spot.
-Maye is a native of nearby Huntersville, North Carolina, and the younger brother of former UNC basketball star Luke Maye.
+North Carolina: The Tar Heels will look to either Jacolby Criswell or Drake Maye to inherit the quarterback spot if Howell leaves.
+Maye is the younger brother of former UNC basketball star Luke Maye.